Skip to main content

 • Use free comparison tools: Quick, non-binding, and shows you all options

-Good news for expats: You can get loans in Germany even without a long Schufa history.
-Some banks specialize in working with expats and newcomers.
-Having a permanent contract (unbefristeter Vertrag) and a German address significantly improves your chances.
+Good news for expats: You can get a loan in Germany even without a long Schufa history.
+Some banks focus on expats and newcomers, and a permanent contract (unbefristeter Vertrag) plus a German address clearly improve your chances.
+Our Schufa reform 2026 guide explains how the score works.

 Key Takeaways